realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

 ## Limitations

-The mechanism of this script is to copy the corrosponding punucation to the clipboard and then paste to the foremost app.
+The mechanism of this script is to copy the corrosponding punctuation to the clipboard and then paste to the foremost app.
 Therefore, **the clipboard history would be a bit messed up**.

 ## Why don't we use text-replacement functions?